-So long as SCCCS operates as a school of the authorizer for special education purposes, and unless otherwise agreed to in the MOU, OVSD shall be responsible for conducting IEP reviews and determining necessary supports, services, placements, in accordance with OVSD policies and procedures.
+So long as SCCCS operates as a school of the authorizer for special education purposes, and unless otherwise agreed to in the MOU, the County shall be responsible for conducting IEP reviews and determining necessary supports, services, placements, in accordance with County policies and procedures.

 If a parent/guardian or faculty member feels the student's educational needs are not being met, they may request a reassessment or a review of the IEP by the IEP team at any time during the year via written notice to SCCCS.
-The school will work with the OVSD to respond to the request.
+The school will work with the County to respond to the request.

-Unless otherwise specified on the student's IEP, parents/guardians will be informed of the student's progress toward meeting annual goals and whether the student is expected to meet his/her annual goals in accordance with OVSD policies and procedures and using OVSD forms.
+Unless otherwise specified on the student's IEP, parents/guardians will be informed of the student's progress toward meeting annual goals and whether the student is expected to meet his/her annual goals in accordance with the County policies and procedures and using the County forms.